Accreditation

 Opinions and interpretations are not within the scope of ACCREDIA accreditation.

-The Test Report issued by CPT Laboratory following the tests may not be reproduced in part without written permission from the Laboratory.
+The Test Report issued by CPT Laboratory following the tests may not be reproduced in part without written permission from the Laboratory.,

-Quality policy 1
+Quality policy (1)

-Therefore, the Laboratory bases its approach to the Quality System on the following strategic elements:
+CROP PROTECTION TECHNOLOGY Laboratory, therefore, bases its approach to the Quality System on the following strategic elements:

-1. Clear and effective work documentation.
+• Clear and effective working documentation;

 In summary, the Laboratory Management is committed to: